lardbit/nefarious/docs/USAGE.md

 ## Blacklist & Retry a torrent

-Sometimes a movie or tv show you download may be too low quality, wrong match, wrong sub-titles, or just completely fake.
+Sometimes a movie or tv show you download may be too low quality, wrong match, wrong subtitles, or just completely fake.
 You can tell nefarious to blacklist & delete that torrent and search again to find the next best option.

 - click the **Status** tab on a movie or tv show